Nthabi9/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets the permission to the file hello as 007
+A script that sets the mode of the file hello to julien julien